Stony Point Nature Reserve Betty’s Bay South Africa

 _____________

 The solution involved importing fynbos brush to create windbreaks for the penguins.
 This simple intervention changed their behavior.
-They no longer needed to burrow for safety and refuge since the fynbos “branches offered them perfect shelter by raising their nest sites”.
+They no longer needed to burrow for safety and refuge since “fynbos branches offered them perfect shelter by raising their nest sites”.

 Endangered Cormorants and Seabirds

 Several species of endangered cormorant – Bank, Crowned, White-Breasted, Cape – breed at Stony Point.
 The cormorants created challenges for the reserve, but community volunteers successfully developed a sustaining habitat for them.
-Cormorants “breed up to three times in summer” and require a nesting habitat with suitable material.
-Groundcover growing over brush provided the birds with the materials they needed to build their breeding nests.
+Cormorants “breed up to three times in summer,” and they require a nesting habitat with suitable material.
+Groundcover growing over brush provides the materials needed to build their breeding nests.

-I watched cormorants sunning on rocks flapping their wings to dry them.
+I watched cormorants sunning on rocks flapping their wings to dry them out.
 Their large wingspan is impressive!
-Seabirds living on the reserve include Hartlaub Gulls, Grey Herons, Kelp Gulls, and Black Oystercatchers.
+Seabirds living on the reserve include Hartlaub’s Gulls, Kelp Gulls, Black Oystercatchers, and Grey Herons.

 Waaygat Whaling Station